Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Identification

-Assumptions (\ref{assumption:A1}) and (\ref{assumption:A2-E}) correspond to consistency and exchangeability conditions respectively, which are commonly adopted in causal inference problems.
-Consistency means that the observed outcomes are equal to the corresponding potential outcomes under the observed treatment sequence, and would be violated in settings with interference, for example.
+Assumptions (\ref{assumption:A1}) and (\ref{assumption:A2-E}) correspond to consistency and exchangeability (or sequential ignorability) respectively, which are commonly adopted in the literature.
+Consistency means that the observed outcomes are equal to the corresponding potential outcomes under the observed treatment sequence, and would be violated in settings with interference for example.
 Exchangeability means that the treatment and counterfactual outcome are independent, conditional on the observed past (if there were no dropout), i.e., that treatment is as good as randomized at each time conditional on the past.
-Experiments ensure exchangeability hold by construction, but in observational studies it cannot be justified so in general we instead require sufficiently many relevant adjustment covariates to be collected.
+Experiments ensure that exchangeability holds by construction.

-In this paper, we additionally require assumptions (\ref{assumption:A2-M}) and (\ref{assumption:A3}) because of the missingness/dropout. (\ref{assumption:A2-M}) is a time-varying missing-at-random assumption, ensuring that dropout is independent of the future (and underlying missing data values), conditioned on the observed history up to the current time point.
+In our work, we additionally require assumptions (\ref{assumption:A2-M}) and (\ref{assumption:A3}) because of the missingness/dropout. (\ref{assumption:A2-M}) is the standard time-varying missing-at-random (MAR) assumption for monotone missingness, ensuring that dropout is independent of the future conditioned on the observed history up to the current time point \citep[e.g.,][]{national2010prevention, robins1995analysis, van2003unified}.
+One may think of this type of MAR assumption as a sequentially random dropout process, where the decision to drop out at time $t$ is like the flip of a coin, with probability of ‘heads’ (dropout) depending only on the measurements recorded through time $t-1$ \citep[][Chapter 4]{national2010prevention}.
 This would be a reasonable assumption if we can collect enough data to explain the dropout process, so we can ensure that those who dropout look like those who do not, given all past observed data. (\ref{assumption:A3}) is a positivity assumption for missingness, meaning that each subject in the study has some non-zero chance at staying in the study at the next timepoint.
-This would be expected to hold in many studies, but may not if some subjects are `doomed' to drop out based on their specific measured characteristics. {Note that assumptions (\ref{assumption:A2-M}) and (\ref{assumption:A3}) also appear in classical works on missing data theory \citep[e.g.][]{robins1995analysis, robins1994estimation}}.
+This would be expected to hold in many studies, but may not if some subjects are `doomed' to drop out based on their specific measured characteristics.

-Importantly, we do not need any positivity conditions on the propensity scores since we are targeting incremental effects defined in (\ref{eqn:incr-intv-ps}), not deterministic effects.
-The next result gives an identifying expression for the incremental effect under the above assumptions.
+Importantly, here we do not require positivity conditions on the propensity scores as we are targeting the effects $\psi_t(\delta)$ with the incremental intervention $q_t$ defined in (\ref{eqn:incr-intv-ps}), not deterministic effects.
+The next result gives an identifying expression for $\psi_t(\delta)$ under the above assumptions.